 Tulsa, OK (Nov)

 Anyone who’s never used “fun” and “marathon” in the same sentence has never run Route 66.
 From the confetti cannon that starts you off “feeling like you can conquer the world” to the “continuous hills” and “amazing community support” that make you “feel like a rock star when you cross the finish line,” Route 66 is “one of Oklahoma’s biggest block parties.”
 As a bonus, marathoners can take the Center of the Universe Detour to earn a unique inlaid coin and complete the World’s Shortest Ultramarathon.
 And first-timers receive an exclusive “My First Marathon” finisher medal to commemorate their achievement.
-Runners, get your kicks at Route 66!
+It’s no secret that runners nationwide get their kicks at Route 66.

 Eugene, OR (Apr)

-What better place for a marathon than TrackTown, USA?
+What better place for Oregon’s favorite marathon than TrackTown, USA?
 It’s no exaggeration to say Eugene may be to running what Washington D.C. is to government.
-Not only was Nike founded here in 1964, but former University of Oregon running stars Steve Prefontaine, Galen Rupp and Alexi Pappas sharpened their skills on historic Hayward Field, where you’ll finish your own 26.2-mile journey.
-(Due to ongoing construction, the 2019 finish has moved to Autzen Stadium.)
-Eugene’s predominantly flat course, friendly spectators, calming views of the Willamette River and ideal running weather inspire marathoners across the country to just do it.
+Not only was Nike founded here in 1964, but former University of Oregon running stars Steve Prefontaine, Galen Rupp and Alexi Pappas sharpened their skills on historic (and newly renovated) Hayward Field, where you’ll finish your own 26.2-mile journey through “lovely communities.”
+Ready to Run in the Footsteps of Legends?
+Eugene’s predominantly flat course, “stellar” support, calming views of the Willamette River and ideal running weather inspire marathoners across the country to Just Do It.

 Philadelphia, PA (Nov)